Rethinking Global Context in Crowd Counting: Introduction

-At first sight, counting the size of a crowd present in an image is equivalent to the problem of detecting and counting of person instances~\cite{ge2009marked,zhao2003bayesian}.
-Such direct approaches however have been shown not to perform well, because generic detectors suffer from the small instance size and severe occlusions present in crowded regions~\cite{bai2020cnn,liu2019context,hu2020count} -- typically a person covers only a small number of pixels, and only few body parts are visible (often just the head)~\cite{idrees2018composition}.
-State-of-the-art crowd counting approaches therefore rely on the prediction of crowd density maps, a localized, pixel-wise measure of person presence~\cite{zhang2015cross,zhang2016single,8078491,sam2017switching,sam2018divide,li2018csrnet,ranjan2018iterative,idrees2018composition,shi2018crowd,cao2018scale,liu2019context,wang2019learning,shi2019revisiting,jiang2019crowd,zhang2019attentional,wan2019adaptive,shi2019counting,yan2019perspective,xiong2019open,liu2019crowd,ma2019bayesian,liu2019exploiting,jiang2020attention,liu2020weighing,wan2020modeling,wang2020DMCount,zhang2019nonlinear}.
-To this end, underlying network architectures need to integrate context across location and scales~\cite{liu2019context,li2018csrnet,ma2020learning,sasnet,xu2020dilated}.
+To this end, underlying network architectures need to integrate context across location and scales~\cite{liu2019context,li2018csrnet,ma2020learning}.
 This is crucial due to the vast variety of possible appearances of a given crowd density.
-In other words, the ability to integrate a large context makes it possible to adapt the density estimation to an expectation raised by the given scene, beyond the tunnel vision of local estimation. \textit{Geometry} and \textit{semantics} are two of the main aspects of scene context \cite{lian2019density,Ling2019IndoorCC,Gibson1966TheSC,kopaczewski2015method,Bagautdinov2017SocialSU}, that can serve this goal for crowd counting \cite{lian2019density,He2020CPSPNetCC}.
+In other words, the ability to integrate a large context makes it possible to adapt the density estimation to an expectation raised by the given scene, beyond the tunnel vision of local estimation. \textit{Geometry} and \textit{semantics} are two of the main aspects of scene context \cite{lian2019density,kopaczewski2015method}, that can serve this goal for crowd counting \cite{lian2019density,He2020CPSPNetCC}.
 Unfortunately, even if we manage to model and represent such knowledge, it is very cumbersome to obtain, and therefore not practical for many applications of image-based crowd counting.
 This also reflects the setup of the most popular crowd counting challenge datasets considered in this paper~\cite{zhang2016single,idrees2018composition, sindagi2020jhu, wang2020nwpu}.